Table of Contents

 Personal Care Attendant Eligibility

 Personal Care Attendants must be 18 years of age or older, must be able to read and write, communicate well, as well as be able to follow instructions, both verbally and written.
 The individual must also meet competency and training requirements.
 A relative, may be hired as a personal care attendant, given they are qualified to provide this care and have completed the appropriate training.
 It’s important to note, spouses and family members who are legally responsible for the eligible individual cannot be hired to provide personal care services.
 As mentioned previously, caregivers can be related to the care recipient.
-Sons, daughters, sons-in-laws, daughters-in-laws, sibling and grandchildren can all receive compensation as caregivers, given they don’t live in the same home as the IL waiver recipient.
+Sons, daughters, sons-in-laws, daughters-in-laws, siblings, and grandchildren can all receive compensation as caregivers, given they don’t live in the same home as the IL waiver recipient.

 The following benefits are available via the IL waiver.
 Note that eligibility for the waiver does not automatically mean all participants are eligible for all benefits.

 To apply, contact the Department of Rehabilitation Services at 800-443-1000 or find your county office, click here.